fin444/aoc2022/README.md

  10       >24h  64323      0       >24h  60413      0
  11       >24h  53516      0       >24h  46633      0
  12       >24h  38816      0       >24h  37928      0
+ 13   17:45:40  28772      0   18:19:11  27930      0
 ```

 ### Adjusted Times
 For when I had to start late, these are the times from when I started until the finish.
+When I started late, I sometimes took breaks which were not included in the time.
 ```
 Day    Part 1     Part 2
   1   00:03:36   00:04:55